How to Improve Your HARO Pitch Conversion Rate

 One of the common reasons for journalists to turn down pitches is because the source is overly promotional and fails to deliver valuable insight.

 As you may have deduced by now, journalists simply don’t have the time for anything that doesn’t specifically answer what they’re looking for.
 The harder you make it for them to quote you, the less likely it will be for you to be quoted and get a link.
-So, as tempted as you may be to add more information, if it’s not asked for — leave it out.
+So, as tempted as you may be to add more information, if it’s not asked for—leave it out, and focus on what they do need.

 If they really do need more details, rest assured they’ll follow up with you when the time comes.